Engineering

 Nunc ut facilisi volutpat neque est diam id sem erat aliquam elementum dolor tortor commodo et massa dictumst egestas tempor duis eget odio eu egestas nec amet suscipit posuere fames ded tortor ac ut fermentum odio ut amet urna posuere ligula volutpat cursus enim libero libero pretium faucibus nunc arcu mauris sed scelerisque cursus felis arcu sed aenean pharetra vitae suspendisse ac.

-TL;DR: We automate generating prompts and answers in technical domains, primarily for evaluation data.
-Our API is in closed beta, but you can play with the stripped-down demo here.
+TL;DR: We automate generating training & evaluation data in technical domains, primarily in the format of prompt/response pairs.
+Our API is in closed beta, but you can play with a stripped-down demo here!

 A team we work with was using financial analysts to write prompt/answer pairs to improve their LLM agents.
 They'd write questions like “How does Dodd-Frank legislation affect X company action”, or “What filing would you need to make if an entity did Y?”.
 This process, however, took hours and was a drag for employees.